12 Apr

 FORT SAN CRISTOBAL OLD SAN JUAN

-Why these forts were built in the first place will help understand the causes that led to numerous military conflicts over a span of four centuries.
+Why fortresses were built in the first place will help us understand the causes that led to numerous military conflicts over a span of four centuries.
 This window of intruiging facts will permit us to dig deep into the root and discover the truth on what really happened.

-A decision had been finalized to expand a defense system strong enought to serve as a barrier against their adverseries and indeed the results had paid off at the end.
+A decision had been made to expand a defense system strong enought to serve as a barrier against their adversary and indeed the results had paid off right at the end.

 San Cristobal embodies more than just the size and massive thick walls seen today.
-In 1765, Alejandro O'Reilly and Thomas Odalys, both serving for the Spanish crown, did the unimaginable by engineering a fortress so massive but yet capable of stopping anyone who even dare to face an army so powerful, an army willing to die for their cause.
+In 1765, Alejandro O'Reilly and Thomas Odalys, both serving for the Spanish crown, did the unimaginable by engineering a fortress so large but yet capable of stopping anyone who even dared to face an army so powerful, an army with a strong regiment willing to die for their cause.

 These massive sandstone block walls covered with limestone and sandstone deterred any cannons from penetrating through its walls.